clintcolding/TheToolbox/readme.md

 ##Module Overview

+- Active Directory
+  - Test-ADComputer - Returns online/offline status of AD computers.
+  - Update-UPN - Updates the UserPrincipleName for a selection of AD users.
 - Desired State Configuration
   - Compile-DSCConfiguration - Compiles your DSC configuration MOFs and copies them to your pull server.
 - Exchange